Intermesh/docker-groupoffice-development/README.md

    docker-sync-stack start
    ```

-7. Visit PHPMyAdmin at http://localhost:8001 and create the database "groupoffice" and "groupoffice-master"
+7. Visit PHPMyAdmin at http://localhost:8001 and create the database "groupoffice"

 8. Install Group-Office by going to http://localhost.
 Note you should not see a page where you enter database connection details.
 If you see this something is wrong with the database container.